Ofsted defines cultural capital as…

 Cultural capital is the accumulation of knowledge, behaviours, and skills that a child can draw upon, demonstrating their cultural awareness, knowledge, and competence; it is one of the critical ingredients children will draw upon to be successful in society, their career, and the world of work.

 Gradually widening children’s experiences as they progress through school provides rich and engaging learning across the curriculum.
 We plan carefully for children to have progressively richer experiences in the nursery and beyond.
-These include trips to the local park, shops and visits to places of worship, museums, sports and music venues, to name a few.
+These include trips to the local park, and shops and visits to places of worship, museums, sports and music venues, to name a few.